Evertras/simple-homemanager/05-explain-outputs-body.md

 Anyway, that aside, you have a source to copy/paste from now.
 And now you should understand the following:

-- The `outputs` field in `flake.nix` is a function that produces an attribute set
+- The `outputs` attribute in `flake.nix` is a function that produces an attribute set
-- The attribute set can contain any fields, depending on what the intended use of the flake is
+- The attribute set can contain any attributes, depending on what the intended use of the flake is
-- Our use requires us to define a `homeConfigurations` field
+- Our use requires us to define a `homeConfigurations` attribute

-## The `homeConfigurations` field
+## The `homeConfigurations` attribute

 Now let's take a look at the final piece of the `flake.nix` puzzle.